Kjell-K/AirGym/README.md

 UPDATE:
 - New reset() integrated
 - Better Train / Test structure
-- Updated bianries for Win 10
+- Updated binaries for Win 10
 - Better reward function

 # AirGym
-This repository integrades AirSim with openAI gym and keras-rl for autonomous copter through reinforment learning.
+This repository integrates AirSim with openAI gym and keras-rl for autonomous copter through reinforcement learning.

-The integration to gym is adaptaed from [DRL-AutonomousVehicles](https://github.com/kaihuchen/DRL-AutonomousVehicles) and extended by the multirotor integration.
+The integration to gym is adapted from [DRL-AutonomousVehicles](https://github.com/kaihuchen/DRL-AutonomousVehicles) and extended by the multirotor integration.

 Requirements: